Global derivation of a Boussinesq-Navier-Stokes type system from fluid-kinetic equations: Introduction

+\begin{itemize} \item First, the proof of Han-Kwan and Michel in \cite{HKM} (for the gravity-less case) cannot directly lead to a global in time result in our context.
+Indeed, their analysis is crucially based on the \textit{exponential decay} in time of the total (modulated) kinetic energy of the system set on $\T^3$ (i.e. a twisted version of $\E_\eps$).
+This somehow virtually provides any integrability in time, allowing for global results at some point.
+However, the decay of the energy on an unbounded domain is not exponential but only polynomial in time, as shown in \cite{HK}.
+Furthermore, this decay is actually \textit{not guaranteed} when a constant gravity force is added, because an additional contribution to the energy has to be considered (see \eqref{ineq:energy1} and Remark \ref{rmq:conddecay}).
+Roughly speaking, the effect of gravity somehow destroys the remarkable energy decay displayed by the Vlasov-Navier-Stokes system without gravity.

-On the whole space, it is unclear if the global solutions to the Boussinesq-Navier-Stokes system enjoy some decay in time estimates: more precisely, global existence results for that system such as \cite{DP, HR} only provide at most exponential upper bounds for the fluid velocity.
-More recent results \cite{KW} seem to indicate that obtaining decay in time in the whole space case is not possible.
+\item Even if \cite{E} provides decay in time estimates for the VNS system with a gravity force and on the half-space, these results are of course \textit{not uniform in $\eps$} and are not suitable to justify the hydrodynamic limit when $\eps \rightarrow 0$. \item On the whole space, it is unclear if the global solutions to the Boussinesq-Navier-Stokes system enjoy some decay in time estimates: more precisely, global existence results for that system such as \cite{DP, HR} only provide at most exponential upper bounds for the fluid velocity.
+More recent results \cite{BrandoSchon,BrandoCharaf,KW} seem to indicate that obtaining decay in time in the whole space case is actually not possible and that a growth phenomenon can occur. \item Contrary to the Vlasov-Stokes case with gravity in \cite{HoferInertia}, the presence of the nonlinearity in the 3d Navier-Stokes equations is of course a new difficulty.
+As a matter of fact, the strategy used in \cite{HoferInertia} is strongly based on the linearity of the Stokes equations, as well as on some explicit representation formula for the solution.
+In addition, the nonlinearity formally forbids any direct long-time results requiring additional regularity, because of the coupling between $f$ and $u$.
+Note that we also do not require any regularity assumption on the kinetic part, which only belongs to some Lebesgue spaces. \end{itemize}

-This justifies the choice of the half-space setting in this article, combined with appropriate boundary conditions (see \eqref{bcond-fluid}--\eqref{bcond-f}).
-It should prevent some possible growth in time of the solutions.
-We refer to Subsection \ref{subsection:Strat} for more details about the strategy of proof.
+The previous observations somehow justify the choice of the half-space setting in this article, combined with appropriate boundary conditions (see \eqref{bcond-fluid}--\eqref{bcond-f}).
+Let us mention that on the half-space, the energy decay of the limiting system can be expected (see e.g \cite{PigongSchon}).

+The outcome is also the fact that a delicate bootstrap argument ensuring uniformity in $\eps$ is required.
+This should prevent some possible growth in time of the solutions.
+We refer to Subsection \ref{subsection:Strat} for more details about the strategy of proof and the main mechanism allowing to overcome the previous difficulties.

-In particular, this will provide a particular spatial framework where we can positively answer the question of the global hydrodynamic limit raised in \cite{HKM} in the presence of gravity.
-Note that treating the case of the whole space still seems to be an open problem. \end{remarque}
+In particular, we provide a particular spatial framework where we can positively answer the question of the global hydrodynamic limit raised in \cite{HKM} in the presence of gravity.
+Note that treating the case of the whole space still seems to be an open problem.